 Recommended by Dr. Valter Longo, this method mimics fasting while still including food (as the name suggests).
 In his studies, this diet produces similar outcomes to water fasting and may be preferable for those with blood sugar issues or those who can’t fully fast.

 Fasting mimicking diets are often done for 5-days a month.
 During these days, food is restricted to under 1,000 calories and to certain macronutrient ratios.
+You can learn more about this system here.

 The Bottom Line of Water Fasting